 - Cook tortellini according to package directions.
 Cool for 20 minutes.

-- Mix red wine vinegar, water, Italian Salad Dressing Mix and Natural Grapeseed Oil in a large bowl.
+- Mix red wine vinegar, water, Italian Dressing Mix and Natural Grapeseed Oil in a large bowl.

 - Stir in tortellini, tomatoes and mushrooms.
 Cover and refrigerate for one and half hours, stirring once to coat.